philbl/river-profile-lidar/README.md

 ```
 3. Run the code

+Create a river config in the config/river folder.
+There's is an exemple for Dartmouth.
 Make sure that the folder specifiy in the config files exists
 ```
 python -m cross_section_points river=dartmouth